django/deps/accepted/0010-new-governance.rst

 Dissolving or reorganizing Django core is a recurring issue within Django core, the broader community of Django developers, and the DSF.
-In particular, there seems to be a consensus to remove the perceived bump in governance status asociated with membership in Django core, especially as many people who could claim this membership are no longer active in contributing to or shepherding the development of Django.
+In particular, there seems to be a consensus to remove the perceived bump in governance status associated with membership in Django core, especially as many people who could claim this membership are no longer active in contributing to or shepherding the development of Django.
 This DEP attempts to act on that consensus by providing a